Bond energy

 For example, the carbon–hydrogen bond energy in methane BE(C–H) is the enthalpy change (∆H) of breaking one molecule of methane into a carbon atom and four hydrogen radicals, divided by four.
 The exact value for a certain pair of bonded elements varies somewhat depending on the specific molecule, so tabulated bond energies are generally averages from a number of selected typical chemical species containing that type of bond.

+Bond energy versus bond-dissociation energy

 Bond energy (BE) is the average of all bond-dissociation energies of a single type of bond in a given molecule.
 The bond-dissociation energies of several different bonds of the same type can vary even within a single molecule.

-For example, a water molecule is composed of two O–H bonds bonded as H–O–H. The bond energy for H2O is the average of energy required to break each of the two O–H bonds in sequence:
+For example, a water molecule is composed of two O–H bonds bonded as H–O–H. The bond energy for H2O is the average energy required to break each of the two O–H bonds in sequence:

 Although the two bonds are the equivalent in the original symmetric molecule, the bond-dissociation energy of an oxygen–hydrogen bond varies slightly depending on whether or not there is another hydrogen atom bonded to the oxygen atom.
+Thus, the bond energy of a molecule of water is 461.5 kJ/mol (110.3 kcal/mol).

 When the bond is broken, the bonding electron pair will split equally to the products.
 This process is called homolytic bond cleavage (homolytic cleavage; homolysis) and results in the formation of radicals.